LMTJ/grilla-api/README.md

 grilla-api
 ======
-REST API for our football league, La Grilla
+REST API for La Grilla

 ## Development
 1. Checkout the repo